Sami Belkorchia

-Sami Belkorchia (born 25 January 1995) is a French professional footballer who plays as a centre-back for Championnat National 3 club Lyon-La Duchère.
+Sami Belkorchia (born 25 January 1995) is a French professional footballer who plays as a centre-back.

 Club career

 Belkorchia began his senior career with the reserves of Saint-Étienne and Angers, failing to sign a professional contract.
 He spent a couple of years with the amateur clubs Saint-Chamond and Montbrison, where he almost quit football.
 He was scouted by Villefranche in the Championnat National.
 He transferred to Quevilly in the summer of 2020, and helped them get promoted into the professional Ligue 2 for the 2021–22 Ligue 2 season.
 He made his professional debut with Quevilly in a 3–0 Ligue 2 loss to Niort on 16 October 2021.

 On 22 August 2022, Belkorchia joined Championnat National 2 side Angoulême Charente FC.
 However, less than three weeks later, Belkorchia moved to newly promoted Championnat National side Le Puy.

 Personal life

 Born in France, Belkorchia is of Algerian descent.